onflow/flow-cli/internal/super/generator/fixtures/README_with_deps.md

 flow project deploy --network=testnet
 ```

 This command will deploy your project to Flow Testnet.
-You can now interact with your project using the Flow Testnet.
+You can now interact with your project on this network using the Flow CLI or any other Flow client.

 ### Deploying to Flow Mainnet